AroneSusau/zendesk-coding-challenge/README.md

 | [Version 1](./v1/) | CLI | JS, NodeJS| Complete |
 | [Version 2](./v2/) | GUI | Scala | Complete |

-## Update - February 2020
+## Update - March 2020
-Unfortunately, the testing account associated with my internship was eventually disabled.
-So, as a replacement I have implemented my own [API](https://github.com/aronesusau/internship-api-mock) that will be able to provide the relevant mock data.
+Unfortunately, the testing account associated with my internship was eventually disabled hence all network requests will fail.
+I am planning on implementing a mock REST API to take over responsibility in the near future.